dinajendeya/dinajendeya/README.md

 !Roadmap

 Welcome to my cybersecurity learning journey!
+Starting at 2026
-This roadmap outlines the steps I’m taking to become a SOC Analyst and Bug Bounty Hunter.
+This roadmap outlines the steps I’m taking to become a SOC Analyst and Bug Bounty Hunter step by step.

 ---